CpuID/ecs-discoverer/README.md

 So let's say you want to orchestrate a cluster of containers running on top of Amazon ECS, for example a service like Consul.
 You need to obtain the IP addresses of all other potential members/nodes to be able to attempt to join one.
-This daemon is what you want.
+This utility provides you the other node addresses to use.

 This could easily be achieved with awscli + bash + jq, but it is a handful of API calls, and sifting through results so I opted to do it all in a single binary instead.